Charities - who to choose?

-To mark National Grandparents’ Day on Sunday 1 October, we have released new figures on the provision of childcare by grandparents, which is estimated to save parents in the UK an estimated £16 billion per year.
+We have released new figures on the provision of childcare by grandparents, which is estimated to save parents in the UK an estimated £16 billion per year.

 The new survey of just under 1,000 grandparents (all with grandchildren aged 11 and under) found that one in six (15%) respondents has taken early retirement or quit paid employment in order to help out with their grandchildren.
 Of those:

 A third describe quitting work for childcare as the new norm for their generation.
 But when asked whether or not grandparents should be paid for regular childcare, two thirds (67%) said "no, not at all".

 Grandparents are also supplementing some of the costs of raising a family for parents, by paying for some of the basics for their grandchildren:

 Survey respondents, with an average age of 62, look after two grandchildren 2.4 times per week, on average.
 They describe the best things about providing childcare for their children as: